Guides

 2. While on the page, add openrss.org/ to the beginning of the page URL in your browser bar.

-3. Navigate your browser to the updated URL to see our "No feed here yet" page below.
+3. Navigate your browser to the updated URL to load the "No feed here yet" page.

 Fill out the form at the bottom to offer us a donation for the feed.
 Submitting the form will not require payment information and is only an offer.
 After evaluating your offer, we'll respond with an email and a donation payment link if creating the feed is feasible given the time we have available.
 We can only accept donation payments in USD currency and with a valid credit or debit card.